DataDog/the-monitor/elasticsearch/how_to_solve_elasticsearch_performance_scaling_problems.md

 As you experiment with these and other optimizations, make sure to watch your Elasticsearch dashboards closely to monitor the resulting impact on your clusters' [key performance metrics][part-1-link].

-With a built-in Elasticsearch dashboard that highlights key cluster metrics, Datadog enables you to effectively monitor Elasticsearch in real-time.
+With an out-of-the-box Elasticsearch dashboard that highlights key cluster metrics, Datadog enables you to effectively monitor Elasticsearch in real time.
+[Datadog APM's](https://docs.datadoghq.com/tracing/) open source clients for Java, Python, and other languages include built-in support for auto-instrumenting popular frameworks and data stores, so you can monitor Elasticsearch query performance in full context with the rest of your services.
+If you already have a Datadog account, you can [set up the Elasticsearch integration](https://app.datadoghq.com/account/settings#integrations/elasticsearch) in minutes.
 If you already have a Datadog account, you can [set up the Elasticsearch integration][dd-config] in minutes.
 If you don’t yet have a Datadog account, sign up for a <a class="sign-up-trigger" href="#">free trial</a> today.

 [part-1-link]: https://www.datadoghq.com/blog/monitor-elasticsearch-performance-metrics